Before I even start I should explain what sandbagging is to readers who do not know what it means.

 1. The route setter is super strong

-If the route setter is a climber that sends 8a ish routes like a walk in the park, it is quite hard for him or her to tell the difference between a 6a and a 6c.
-A good crimp for him can be an impossible hold for us mere mortals.
+If the route setter is a climber that sends 8a-ish routes like a walk in the park, it is quite hard for him or her to tell the difference between a 6a and a 6c.
+A good crimp for him can be an impossible hold for us, mere mortals.

 2. Body physique

-A tall route setter may set routes with moves that are well within reach for them, but for those of us who are both vertically and horizontally challenged “well within reach” may be many inches too far.
+A tall route setter may set routes with moves that are well within reach for them, but for those who are both vertically and horizontally challenged “well within reach” may be many inches too far.
 So for tall climbers, a route may be an easy 6a but for a short climber, the same route may feel like a 6c.

 3. Mystery moves and hidden holds